Inger Elisabeth Hansen: Literary career

 In addition to writing her own poetry she has translated Cesar Vallejo, Juan Gelman, Rosario Castellanos and other Spanish and Latin-American poets into Norwegian, as well as Maryam Azimi and Märta Tikkanen.
-She has also taught Spanish-language literature at the University of Oslo and served as president of the Norwegian Writers' Union from 1997 to 1999.
+She has also taught Spanish-language literature at the University of Oslo, and served as president of the Norwegian Writers' Union from 1997 to 1999.

+She was awarded the Norwegian Critics Prize for Literature in 2015.